ramosgonzmarc/chiptube/README.md

   Usage: chiptube.sh <params_file>

-A model file containing such parameters is provided in chiptube/test/test_params.txt.
+A model file containing such parameters is provided in chiptube/test/test_params.txt, as model samples that can be run for testing.
 We strongly reccomend to use it as a template and customise it with the user's preferred values.
 As for this file:

  - "installation_directory:" -> the directory you have installed the package in; e.g. /home/lola_flores/packages
  - "working_directory:" -> the directory where your analysis are to be saved; e.g. /home/lola_flores/my_chip_experiments